paulmarrington/lispz/manuscript/messages.md

 # Messaging

 Lispz includes a complete decoupled communications solution based on messaging.
-The base version is in-browser, but the API is designed to work across systems with RESTful access or WebSockets.
+The core version is in-browser, but the API is designed to work across systems with RESTful access or WebSockets.
 The UI components use messaging to communicate between components that are not linked, so cannot make more direct connections.

 Here a code editor will wait on messages to open a new 'file'.
-The message includes a name unique to each code editor.
+The message includes a name unique to each editor.
 The dictionary at the end can include any number of named requests.
 Each associated function takes a packet whose content format is known by clients and services.

     (using [message]
       (ref open (lambda [packet] ...)
       (message.dispatch (+ "code-editor/" opts.name) { open })

+For a single action, use _listen_:

+    (message.listen "code/editor/flash" (lambda [req] ...))

 The client will send a command to open a new file for display.
 If the editor is called 'scratch':

-    (message.send "code-editor/scratch/open" {
+    (message.request> "code-editor/scratch/open" {
       key:      "scratchpad.lispz"
-      contents: null
+      contents: "..."
     })

+A request will return a promise that when fulfilled with provide an array of results - one for each listener.
+You can tell if there are no listeners if the array is empty.

-If it is possible that a client will send an important request before the service has had the opportunity to initialise, wrap 'send' in 'wait-for':
+If it is possible that a client will send an important request before the service has had the opportunity to initialise, wrap 'send' in 'ready>':

-    (when (message.ready> "code-editor/scratch")
+    (ref editor-loaded (message.ready> "code-editor/scratch")
+    (when2 [editor-loaded]
-      (message.send "code-editor/scratch/action" {
+      (message.send "code-editor/scratch/open" {
         key:      "scratchpad.lispz"
         contents: null
       })